Reasons to Visit Saint-Rémy-de-Provence

 La Table de Nicolas – Nicolas Jonette was proclaimed a Maître Restauranteur in 2014 and opened his restaurant A La Table de Nicolas in St-Rémy the following year.
 It’s his second restaurant in the area after his first one was so successful that it outgrew its space.
 Jonette chose St-Rémy because he was familiar with it, having once worked at another restaurant in town and because it’s the hometown of his wife Eva, who runs the dining room while he takes care of the kitchen.

 L’Aile ou la Cuisse is one of Keith’s favourite restaurants in St-Rémy-de-Provence.
 The name means “the wing or the leg” (as in picking which piece of chicken you’d like), which takes its name from a hilarious and beloved French film.
-It’s a cosy place with friendly service and excellent food, located right in the centre of town.
+It’s a cozy place with friendly service and excellent food in the centre of town.

-Les Filles Du Patissier at 3 Place Favier enjoy a shaded spot on this quiet plaza.
+Restaurant L’Estival at 3 Place Favier, enjoy a shaded spot on this quiet plaza.
 The food is always fresh and inspired by the seasons.

 La Cuisine Provençale is an interactive cooking school in Saint-Rémy-de-Provence.

-Dotted with rugged trails, the Alpilles (mini Alps) are paradise hikers and mountain bikers, and climbers love the craggy cliffs.
+Dotted with rugged trails, the Alpilles (mini Alps) is a paradise for hikers and mountain bikers, and climbers love the craggy cliffs.
 A series of rolling hills offer excellent training for road cyclists looking for vertical challenges.
 The mountain ridge is a jagged line carved by centuries of wind currents and is a magnet for glider pilots.

 The Alpilles run from east to west for 25km, starting at the edge of the Durance River and the town of Orgon to the far end near Fontvielle.
-Although the Alpilles do not boast any significant altitude, the maximum height is 498 metres.
+Although the Alpilles do not boast significant altitude, the maximum height is 498 metres.
 They are dramatic.
-However, the rugged limestone peaks give these hills the appearance of being much higher than the numbers suggest.
-Try hiking in the area, and you will be thankful that there isn’t any more vertical to climb.
+However, the rugged limestone peaks make these hills appear much higher than the numbers suggest.
+Try hiking in the area, and you will be thankful there isn’t any more vertical to climb.